rol4400/ServerlessTest/README.md

-Welcome to a test serverless application
+Welcome to a test Serverless application
 ==================================================

 This is a test application for learning how serverless development works